SouravJohar/Gesture-Recognition/SRC/Python/Gesture Recognition v1.2/src/readMe.md

 2. `Click` on a button with your hand, and drag it to adjust its value.
 3. Press `esc` to exit.

-`Click` is defined in a gif file, in this folder.
+`Click` is defined in a gif file, here: https://gfycat.com/UnderstatedCloseImpala

 Dependecies:
 1.`OpenCV`, obviously.